-Our two Church schools are committed to a whole school approach that enables all pupils to achieve their full potential.
+Our two Church schools are committed to a whole school approach that enables all pupils to achieve their full potential so they are 'Living life in all its fullness'.
 We know that pupils can only achieve their full potential when everyone who cares for each individual child works together to meet their needs.
 Our pupil premium strategy focuses on ways to support disadvantaged pupils to ensure that those pupils who are disadvantaged have the same opportunities to explore talents, skills and experiences that help them to recognise what achieving their full potential could mean for them.